 Unfortunately, in the past, other tests have been falsely described as alternatives to mammograms.
 One such test is the nipple aspirate, which involves drawing fluid from a woman’s breast with a special pump and testing it for abnormal cells.
 Companies have marketed this test as a way to screen for abnormal cells (instead of a mammogram), but the U.S. Food and Drug Administration is reminding you that this kind of test cannot be used alone to screen for or diagnose breast cancer.
 In fact, if women were to skip a mammogram in favor of an unproven test, it could result in serious health consequences if breast cancer goes undetected.

-FDA is unaware of any valid scientific data to show that nipple aspirate tests, when used on their own, are an effective screening tool for any medical condition, including the detection of breast cancer or other breast disease, Lerner says.
-Researchers are still studying whether these tests may one day be used, in conjunction with other medical devices, to screen for disease.
+Furthermore, the FDA is unaware of any valid scientific data to show that a nipple aspirate test, when used on its own, is an effective screening tool for any medical condition, including the detection of breast cancer or other breast disease.
+And after the FDA initiated regulatory action against a company promoting such a test, the company voluntarily removed it from the market.

-In February 2013 FDA issued a warning letter to Atossa Genetics, Inc. that, among other things, informed the company that their test was misbranded in that its labeling was false or misleading.
-The agency asked the firm to take prompt action to correct the violations addressed in the warning letter.
+The FDA can take action when companies sell medical devices that make false medical claims.
+For instance, in February 2013, the FDA issued a warning letter to Atossa Genetics, Inc., a company that was selling a nipple aspirate test with false or misleading labeling touting the test as FDA-cleared.
+The FDA asked the firm to take prompt action to correct the violations addressed in the warning letter.
 In October 2013, Atossa initiated a voluntary recall to remove the ForeCYTE Breast Health Test from the market.

-"The cervical Pap smear has a known clinical benefit supported by extensive clinical studies over many years," Cummings says.
-"Its scientific ability to screen for cervical cancer is unquestioned."
-The nipple aspiration test has no such evidence supporting it, he attests.
+“The cervical Pap smear has a known clinical benefit supported by extensive clinical studies over many years,” Cummings says.
+“Its scientific ability to screen for cervical cancer is unquestioned.”
+The nipple aspirate test had no such evidence supporting it, he says.